 If you would like to support WhiskyReviews.net, you can make a small donation via Paypal using the button below.
 Any donations are greatly received and help to keep the website going…

-Clynelish distillery was founded in 1819 by the Duke of Sutherland, who sought to maximize his profits from the barley growing on his land.
-Situated a short distance from the small highland town of Brora, the distillery stands on Scotland’s stormy north-east coast.
+Clynelish distillery was founded in 1819 by the Duke of Sutherland, who sought to maximize the profits from barley growing on his land.
+Situated a short distance from the small highland town of Brora, the distillery was built on Scotland’s stormy north-east coast.

 Smell: Pineapple, Lemon, Vanilla, Candlewax, Pepper and a light touch of Smoke.